-- o the effectiveness of the organisation's safety management processes. - should ensure that appropriate resources are allocated to achieve the established safety performance. - The SRB should be part of the organisational structure. - The Safety Manager or any other relevant person may attend, as appropriate, Safety Review Board meetings; - He may communicate to the Accountable Manager all information, as necessary, to allow decision-making based on safety data. - The SRB should provide strategic direction to the safety action group. - The management evaluation activities conducted under former legal requirements are typical activities which should be assigned to the SRB to evaluate the safety performance and to ensure continuous improvement. - The SRB and the Safety Action Group (SAG) may be combined.
+- The Safety Review Board (SRB): - should be a high level committee that considers matters of strategic safety in support of the Accountable Manager's safety accountability; - should be chaired by the Accountable Manager and be composed of heads of functional areas; - should monitor: - o safety performance against the safety policy and objectives; - o that any safety action is taken in a timely manner; and - o the effectiveness of the organisation's safety management processes. - should ensure that appropriate resources are allocated to achieve the established safety performance. - The SRB should be part of the organisational structure. - The Safety Manager or any other relevant person may attend, as appropriate, Safety Review Board meetings; - He may communicate to the Accountable Manager all information, as necessary, to allow decision-making based on safety data. - The SRB should provide strategic direction to the safety action group. - The management evaluation activities conducted under former legal requirements are typical activities which should be assigned to the SRB to evaluate the safety performance and to ensure continuous improvement. - The SRB and the Safety Action Group (SAG) may be combined.

 5.5 Safety Ch.
-5.5 Action Group (SAG) CA EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.2 0 CAMO.A.200 5-OMM04- CL ChOM C OMM, Chapter 4.X.X "Safe y Acti ion Group (SAG)" IF APPLICAB LE, BRIEF DES CRIPTION OF ELEMENT REQUIRING PRIOR \PPROV AL Complex Organisation: □ Is a ☐ Is a Safety Action Group designated? ☐ Are ☐ Are the SAG responsibilities and duties comprehensively defined?
+5.5 Action Group (SAG) ISS1/REV4/21.12.2021 CA EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.200 CAMO.A.200 LEGAL REFERENCE 5-OMM04-025 CL ChOM ChSeqNo.
+OMM, Chapter 4.X.X "Safety Action Group (SAG)" MANUAL REFERENCE

+□ Is a Safety Action Group designated?

+□ Are the SAG responsibilities and duties comprehensively defined?